Glasspoint to start Maaden solar thermal showcase

 The project is expected to form a key component of the Saudi Landbridge railway.

-The Saudi Landbridge is an estimated $7bn project comprising more than 1,500km of new track.
-Its core component is a 900km new railway between Riyadh and Jeddah, which will provide direct freight access to the capital from King Abdullah Port on the Red Sea.
+It comprises more than 1,500 kilometres (km) of new track.
+The core component is a 900km new railway between Riyadh and Jeddah, which will provide direct freight access to the capital from King Abdullah Port on the Red Sea.

-Other key sections include upgrades to the existing Riyadh-Dammam line and a link between King Abdullah Port and Yanbu.
+Other key sections include upgrading the existing Riyadh-Dammam line, a bypass around the capital called the Riyadh Link, and a link between King Abdullah Port and Yanbu.

-The project is one of the kingdom’s most anticipated infrastructure programmes.
-Plans to develop it were first announced in 2004, but the project was put on hold in 2010 before being revived a year later.
+The Saudi Landbridge is one of the kingdom’s most anticipated project programmes.
+Plans to develop it were first announced in 2004, but put on hold in 2010 before being revived a year later.
+Key stumbling blocks were rights-of-way issues, route alignment and its high cost.

 In December 2023, MEED reported that a team of US-based Hill International, Italy’s Italferr and Spain’s Sener had been awarded the contract to provide project management services for the programme.